 - Responds to college emergencies including adverse weather closures to help secure college facilities and equipment when directed.
-Assists other Facilities Management Services staff with tasks needed to affect reopening the college after closure.
+Assists other Facilities Management Services staff with tasks needed to reopen the college after closure.

-- Troubleshoots, diagnoses, and recommends solutions to HVAC issues by understanding control parameters and functionality of building HVAC and EMS system.
+- Troubleshoots, diagnoses, and recommends solutions to HVAC issues.

 - Performs other appropriate duties as assigned.